raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 *Ring, uncommon*

-You have a swimming speed of 40 feet while wearing this ring.
+You have a swimming speed of 12.0m while wearing this ring.

 ### Ring of Telekinesis